 Obviously, fuel is one of the highest expenses for a carrier, together with drivers’ pay.
 Using a fuel surcharge supports negotiation on long-term contracts, where base rates remain the same and the fuel surcharge acts as security from short-term fuel price fluctuations.
 Sometimes, it’s worth using higher fuel mileage than your fleet’s average, choosing 6.25 mpg instead of 6.00 mpg.
 This gives carriers a competitive advantage in attracting shippers.

 Tips for Shippers

-Remember, most carriers are ready to negotiate a fuel surcharge level.
-If you are able to pay a higher overall rate, it is possible for carriers to decrease or even eliminate fuel surcharge.
-It is always good to have options, especially when diesel fuel prices go up and increase fuel surcharge rates.
+Remember, most carriers are ready to negotiate a fuel tax level.
+If you are able to pay a higher overall rate, it is possible for carriers to decrease or even eliminate the surcharge.
+It is always good to have options, especially when diesel fuel prices go up and increase surcharge rates.
 Develop a market fuel surcharge program—third parties, like a 3PL, are excellent sources for this information because they typically deploy many programs.
-According to a Dallas-based third-party logistics provider, in a survey of 150 large shippers, for a shipper with $100 million in annual truckload spend, a one-cent-per-mile adjustment in the formula for calculating fuel surcharges could cut the company’s annual fuel surcharge bill to $32 million from $38.8 million.
+According to a Dallas-based third-party logistics provider, in a survey of 150 large shippers, for a shipper with $100 million in annual truckload spend, a one-cent-per-mile adjustment in the formula for calculating fuel surcharges could cut the company’s annual bill to $32 million from $38.8 million.

 What to Read Next: Supply Chain Visibility Infographic